-Home » crafts » How to make DIY Decoupage Botanical Art
+Home » crafts » How to Make Botanical Decoupage Art

 Next you’ll need to center the botanic print on the canvas.
 I measured from the edges and lightly marked the corner positions with pencil.